Alex Bulmer

 Alex Bulmer is a Canadian playwright and theatre artist.
 Bulmer is the co-founder of the theatre companies SNIFF Inc. and Invisible Flash.
 She wrote the play Smudge and was a writer for the 2009 Channel 4 series Cast Offs.

 Early life and education

 Bulmer was born in Kitchener, Ontario, but grew up in Puslinch.
-She attended Bishops University and studied theatre at the Ryerson University Theatre School.
+She attended Bishops University and studied theatre at the Ryerson Polytechnical Institute's Theatre School.
 While studying at Ryerson, Bulmer began to lose her vision.
 She left Ryerson to study voice in the UK, which she hoped would allow her to maintain a connection to theatre even with her declining visual ability.
 She attended the Central School of Speech and Drama in London, England.

 Career

 Bulmer performed drag as Alvin Calvin Cumberbund.
 She also taught theatre at both Ryerson University and George Brown College.
 Bulmer founded SNIFF (Sensory Narrative in Full Form) Inc., a theatre company focussed on creating works that challenge conventional uses of sensory perception in theatre.
 In 1996, Bulmer played Barb in Kate Barker's Army of Lovers? at Buddies In Bad Times Theatre.

 In 2000, Bulmer's one-act play Smudge premiered with Nightwood Theatre under the direction of Alisa Palmer.
 The central character in Smudge has retinitis pigmentosa, like Bulmer.
 The production starred Diane Flacks, Sherry Lee Hunter, and Kate Lynch.
 Smudge was nominated for the Chalmers Canadian Play Award.

 In 2003, Bulmer emceed Smashing Stereotypes Productions' Culture Cauldron II, a cabaret of performances inspired by disability performed at Ryerson University.
 Bulmer is one of the founders of Invisible Flash, a theatre company which she is currently the artistic director of.
 She also worked as a part-time literary manager for Graeae Theatre in London.

 In 2009, after returning to Canada, Bulmer acted in Michael Rubenfeld and Sarah Stanley's The Book of Judith, a play inspired by quadriplegic activist and artist Judith Snow, at The Theatre Centre in Toronto.

 Bulmer produced Cripping the Arts and Cripping the Stage in 2016, with funding from the British Council, Tangled Art and Disability, Ryerson University Disability Studies, and Harbourfront Centre.
 Cripping the Arts has since become a yearly symposium and, in 2019, featured Crip Shorts, which Bulmer co-produced.
 For Crip Shorts, Bulmer worked with circus performer Erin Ball to make her performance accessible for the visually impaired.